getodk/docs/docs/security.rst

   Code Review,✅,✅,All ODK code goes through public code review.
   Cross-Site Request Forgery (CSRF),✅,✅,The ODK server has CSRF protection and has automated testing to confirm.
   Cross-Site scripting (XSS),✅,✅,ODK's developers are familiar with XSS best practices and consider it in code review.
   Database Security,✅,❓,ODK Cloud databases are encrypted at rest and isolated by customer.
-Direct database access is not possible.
+External database access is not possible.
   "Data Governance, Compliance, Privacy",✅,❓,"ODK Cloud is available in US or EU data centers.
 Data centers are GDPR compliant and ISO27K and SOC 2 certified.
 See `Terms of Service <https://getodk.org/tos>`_, `Privacy Policy <https://getodk.org/privacy>`_, and `Data Processing Agreement <https://getodk.org/dpa>`_."
   Denial of Service (DOS),✅,❓,ODK Cloud monitors for attacks and mitigations can be put in place quickly.
 Automated DDoS protection is available.
   Encryption,✅,✅,The ODK server requires encryption in transit (HTTPS).
 Additional :doc:`end-to-end encryption <central-encryption>` is available for low-trust environments.
 ODK Cloud adds encryption at rest.